-The location of the List of licensed software computer equipment on which the software is installed, the number of jobs Multimedia auditorium Windows Seven enterprice SP3x64 Operating System Vladivostok Russian island, Microsoft Office Professional Plus 2010 Ayaks 10, building 25.1, RM. office suite that includes software for working with various M723 types of documents (texts, spreadsheets, databases, etc.); Area of 80.3 m2 7Zip 9.20 - free file archiver with a high degree of data (Room for independent work) compression; ABBYY FineReader 11 - a program for optical character recognition; Adobe Acrobat XI Pro 11.0.00 - software package for creating and viewing electronic publications in PDF; WinDjView 2.0.2 - a program for recognizing and viewing files with the same format DJV and DjVu.
-Thes with the same format DJV and DJVu.
+The location of the computer equipment on which List of licensed software the software is installed, the number of jobs Multimedia auditorium Windows Seven enterprice SP3x64 Operating System Vladivostok Russian island, Microsoft Office Professional Plus 2010 Ayaks 10, building 25.1, RM. office suite that includes software for working with various M723 types of documents (texts, spreadsheets, databases, etc.); Area of 80.3 m 2 7Zip 9.20 - free file archiver with a high degree of data (Room for independent work) compression; ABBYY FineReader 11 - a program for optical character recognition; Adobe Acrobat XI Pro 11.0.00 - software package for creating and viewing electronic publications in PDF; WinDjView 2.0.2 - a program for recognizing and viewing files with the same format DJV and DjVu.